 - Record of magnetic particle inspections shall be performed on 10% of the welded connections every 10 years.

-Annual inspections reports shall be maintained for minimum of two years.
+Annual inspections reports shall be maintained for a minimum of two years.

 OSHA Required Forms Supplied with all LMS Gin Poles